AdobeDocs/campaign-classic.en/help/delivery/using/configuring-the-mobile-application.md

 1. Enter a **[!UICONTROL Label]**.

 1. Make sure the same **[!UICONTROL Integration key]** is defined in Adobe Campaign and in the application code via the SDK.
-For more on this, refer to: [Integrating Campaign SDK into the mobile application](#integrating-campaign-sdk-into-the-mobile-application).
+For more on this, refer to: [Integrating Campaign SDK into the mobile application]((../../delivery/using/integrating-campaign-sdk-into-the-mobile-application.md)).

     >[!NOTE]
     >